Do you know how crucial it is to nurture your child’s brain before they turn 5?

 Beading and sewing are great fine motor skill developers and also act as a good workout for the brain.
-In beading, use colourful beads of different shapes and sizes; switch the patterns up and set rules like three pink round beads after a purple star, which will keep your toddlers engrossed deeply.
-Plus in the end, they also get a cute bracelet or a garland to happily show off!
+In beading, use colourful beads of different shapes and sizes and let your little one string them on a thread; switch the patterns up and set rules like three pink round beads after a purple star, which will keep your toddlers engrossed deeply.
+Plus, in the end, they also get a cute bracelet or a garland to happily show off!

 YouTube has a ton of videos on different plastic canvas stitches, so check out to keep your kid’s brain sharp and creative!